theupdateframework/taps/POUFs/reference-POUF/pouf1.md

 In this POUF, metadata files are hosted on the repository using HTTP.
 The filenames for these files are ROLE.json where ROLE is the associated role name (root, targets, snapshot, or timestamp).
 A client downloads these files by HTTP post request.
 The location of the repository is preloaded onto the clients.

+Snapshot Merkle trees in this implementation will use sha256 to compute the hash of each node.

 ## Message Handler Table

 This table lists the message handlers supported by the reference implementation.